tyukiand/asm2cfg/README.md

 Mostly good for nostalgia about one of the greatest games I've ever played.

-To quote a famous bomb:
+To quote a famous bomb from a famous lab:

 >     Welcome to my fiendish little bomb.
 You have 6 phases with
 >     which to blow yourself up.
 Have a nice day!
 >     Phase 1 defused.
 How about the next one?
 >     That's number 2.
 Keep going!
 >     Halfway there!
 >     So you got that one.
 Try this one.
 >     Good work!
 On to the next...
 >     Curses, you've found the secret phase!
 >     But finding it and solving it are quite different...
 >     Wow!
 You've defused the secret stage!
 >     Congratulations!
 You've defused the bomb!

 Border relations with Canada have never been better.